Fourth Drawer Down: Critical reception

 Fourth Drawer Down has been well received by music critics, with reviewers commenting on the band's increased experimentalism.
 NME journalist Richard Cook wrote that the Associates "brutalise form with a purpose," continuing: "In trying to dismantle the accepted notions of organised playing and reconstructing with uncaring regard for accessibility – all these tracks are cluttered, confused and strewn with near-random noise – The Associates reassert their humanity in electric music."

+Andy Kellman of AllMusic observed "Those who are familiar with Associates know this because of Mackenzie's operatically soulful voice, [Alan] Rankine's wildly experimental production, and, when used, his atonal utilitarian guitar playing that seems like it's playing the multi-instrumentalist more than he's playing it.
+Just as there are Smiths fans who listen intently to Johnny Marr's guitar playing and attempt to block out Morrissey's flamboyance, there surely are numerous beings who tune out Mackenzie's crooning to hone[sic] in on Rankine's actions.
+Those who can appreciate both are in for a real feast, and those who prefer one over the other still have much to sink their teeth into."

 In a 2016 review, Alastair McKay of Uncut called Fourth Drawer Down "an extraordinary document on which the sense of mystery deepens, and the commitment to sonic experiment becomes more pronounced."
 Trouser Press noted an overall sense of "determined experimentation" on the album, despite finding it "lessened by the exclusion of certain B-sides in favor of later tracks which reveal Mackenzie's growing preference for pose over accomplishment."

 Track listing

 Personnel

 Credits are adapted from the Fourth Drawer Down liner notes.